$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories: Introduction

-In the prequel \cite[\S~6]{IQ}, we present the conjectural description of the almost Frobenius structures on the space of $q$-stability conditions on Calabi-Yau-$\XX$ category in the case of type ADE through the conjectural isomorphism between the space of $q$-stability conditions and the universal covering of the regular locus of the corresponding type ADE Cartan subalgebra.
-One of the application of our $q$-deformation of quadratic differentials as stability conditions is to prove this conjectural relation in type A case.
-The observation here is the Cartan subalgebra of type A can be identifies with the unfolding of the type A singularity (the space of one variable polynomials), which is a special case of the Hurwitz spaces.
+In particular, twisted periods of the almost Frobenius structure should be identified with the central charges of $q$-stability conditions.
+In fact, we present a conjectural description of the almost Frobenius structure on the space $\QStap$ of $q$-stability conditions on a Calabi-Yau-$\XX$ category in the case of type ADE through isomorphism between an $\QStap$ and the universal covering of the regular locus of the Cartan subalgebra of the corresponding type.
+One application of our $q$-deformation of quadratic differentials/stability conditions is to prove this conjecture in the type $A_n$ case.
+The observation here is that the Cartan subalgebra of the type $A_n$ can be identified with the unfolding of a type $A_n$ singularity, which is a special case of a Hurwitz space.

-In all, our new constructions provide an approach to understand (almost) Frobenius structures on the spaces of $q$-stability conditions.
+In all, our new constructions provide an approach to understand almost Frobenius structure on the spaces of $q$-stability conditions.